Inside the super-secure Swiss lab trying to stop the next pandemic

 And there is no mechanism yet to share samples for developing vaccines, treatments or tests without running afoul of intellectual property protections.

-"If we have another pandemic like coronavirus, the goal would be it stays wherever it starts," Isabel Hunger-Glaser, head of the BioHub project at Spiez, told Reuters in a rare media interview at the lab.
+"If we have another pandemic like coronavirus, the goal would be it stays wherever it starts," Dr Isabel Hunger-Glaser, head of the BioHub project at Spiez, said in a rare media interview.

 Hence the need to get samples to the hub so it can help scientists worldwide assess the risk.